AdobeDocs/campaign-classic.en/help/installation/using/the-server-configuration-file.md

 In the **mta > relay** node, configure the following parameters.
 This is the configuration of the mail server for the message delivery.

+The list will be handled in the same way as a list of MX returned by a MX DNS query, usually the first MX is used as long as it is available, then the next one is used, and so on.

 For additional information, refer to [SMTP relay](../../installation/using/configuring-campaign-server.md#smtp-relay).

 <table>